CALL US FOR PRE-CHRISTMAS AVAILABILITY!

 Changing UK Traditions

 The way we live has changed; open fireplaces still exist, but we don’t rely on them to heat an entire house.
 Fireplaces in Victorian houses are in demand and considered an asset when you buy or sell a property, but the fuel burning regulations, especially in built-up areas, mean natural flame fireplace suites with gas or electric effects have replaced coal fires.
+Many of these beautiful fireplaces, including marble fireplaces, can still be admired and enjoyed, combining elegance with modern convenience.
 Gas fires don’t have the same traditions as coal fires; after all, you wouldn’t ask a gas engineer to kiss the bride at a wedding unless they are family or the prospective spouse.

 New traditions have taken over.
 For example, the wedding cake can be made of cheese (odd but okay if you’re a fan of Wallace and Gromit).
 The traditional first dance is no longer slow; it’s usually (but not always) a routine thought up for Tiktok.
 Instead of a father and daughter dance, it’s popular to invite other fathers and daughters to join the bride and her dad/brother/uncle on the floor.
 Some brides choose their mother; whoever is special to them is fair game, and quite rightly so.